Nachimak28/lewd-image-detector-lit-app/README.md

 ## Folder structure
 1) lewd-image-detector-lit-api
-This folder contains the codebase for the model deployment and FastAPI hosting
+This folder contains the codebase for the model deployment and FastAPI hosting using the Lightning framework

 2) react-socketio-chat-app
 This folder contains two sub folders - `client` and `server`. `server` is the socketio backend responsible for handling the chat data flow. `client` is the react app with a minimal chat interface where one join a room, send text messages and images